HashKeyHub-Prd/XHub_doc/Xpert APP.md

-	•	Documents must be in the following formats: .jpg, .png (max 100 files)
+	•	Documents must be in the following formats: .jpg, .png

 	•	ALL documents must be a full page image, in color and with a minimum of 300dpi resolution (each file max 10 MB, total max 500 MB)